-Woodmere is the longest of the four County-run nine-hole courses in Nassau.
-Unlike the other three -- Bay Park, Christopher Morley, and Cantiague -- Woodmere has four par-4s, all more than 300 yards.
+LAYOUT:Woodmere is the longest of the four County-run nine-hole courses in Nassau.
+Unlike the other three -- Bay Park, Christopher Morley and Cantiague -- Woodmere has four par-4s, all more than 300 yards.
 The rest are medium-length par-3s, with the exception of the 200-yard sixth.

-Sitting next to an inlet that leads out into Jamaica Bay, Woodmere can get rather windy.
-The first three holes are par-4s of 390, 395 and 310 yards.
 Holes 4 and 5 are nearly identical par-3s of 177 and 167 yards.
 If there's a wait ahead, the marshland next to the tee at the 200-yard sixth offers the chance to practice landing short irons on the "island green" sitting out across Hook Creek Channel.
+The par-3 seventh looks even shorter than the 143 yards marked on the scorecard, but the slope in its green is challenging enough to steal a stroke or two if you're not careful.

-After four consecutive par-3s the 360-yard eighth hole is a relief for those itching to let loose with the driver.
+After four consecutive par-3s, the 360-yard eighth hole is a relief for those itching to let loose with the driver.
 Even more of a relief is its generous fairway and the forgiving rough off to the right.
 The closing hole is a 140-yard par-3 that can only hurt you if you find your way into the mix of hardened dirt and tree roots behind the green.

 CONDITIONS: